CFSAN-Biostatistics/centriflaken/README.md

 # `centriflaken`

-`centriflaken` is an automated precision metagenomics workflow for assembly and _in silico_ analyses of food-borne pathogens. `centriflaken` primarily fine-tuned for detecting and classifying Shiga toxin-producing **_Escherichia coli_** (**STEC**) can also be used for performing analyses on other food-borne pathogens such as **_Salmonella enterica_**.  `centriflaken` takes as input a UNIX path to FASTQ, generates MAGs, and performs in silico-based analysis for STECs as described in [Maguire et al. 2021](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0245172).
+`centriflaken` is an automated precision metagenomics workflow for assembly and _in silico_ analyses of food-borne pathogens. `centriflaken` primarily fine-tuned for detecting and classifying Shiga toxin-producing **_Escherichia coli_** (**STEC**), can also be used for performing analyses on other food-borne pathogens such as **_Salmonella enterica_**.  `centriflaken` takes as input a UNIX path to FASTQ, generates MAGs, and performs in silico-based analysis for STECs as described in [Maguire et al. 2021](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0245172).

 `centriflaken` works on both **Illumina** short reads and **Oxford Nanopore** long reads.